leonardoabadie/etec/README.md

 - SE (sistemas embarcados - embedded systems)
 - PAM (programacao de aplicativos mobile - mobile app programming)

-There are other grades like IP (*internet e protocolos / internet  protocols*), AS (*analise de sistemas / system analysis*) and DD (*design digital / digital design*), but they don't suit on the purpose of this repository - as they don't are actually related to coding.
+There are other grades like IP (*internet e protocolos / internet  protocols*), AS (*analise de sistemas / system analysis*) and DD (*design digital / digital design*), but they don't suit on the purpose of this repository - as they aren't really related to coding.